What are the benefits of being an Alaska Tribal Spectrum member?

 Unless there are matching requirements for a particular grant opportunity, there is no cost for the opportunity to receive infrastructure, installation funding and ongoing revenue for your community when ATS is successful in raising funds.
 As an ATS member, you will be part of a large statewide Tribal consortium that is seeking success for all members.
 We are all stronger and can do so much more together.

 4. Your community will be offered the chance to earn additional revenue.

 5. ATS will continually apply for grants for its members to provide broadband for their communities.

-ATS has applied for funding from the NTIA TBCP program, Treasury CPF program and NTIA digital equity programs.
-ATS is also coordinating with the state of Alaska for BEAD funding related opportunities.
+ATS plans to apply for funding from the NTIA TBCP-2 program and NTIA digital equity program.
+ATS will also apply to the state of Alaska for BEAD funding related opportunities.

 6. Your Tribe has the ability to nominate and elect management representatives to the Policy Board.